 Our team of veterinary nurses offer a wide range of free services that are beneficial to the well-being of your pets.
 From nail clipping and rabbit health checks, to post-operative care and suture removal, our nurses are here with help and advice about your pet’s routine healthcare.
 Guidance is given on worming, flea treatments, nutrition, weight control and exercise.
 For those pets that are diabetic, support is at hand whenever you should need it and elderly pets can visit for tips on special care in their senior years.
 Puppies and kittens can see the nurses for their second vaccinations microchipping is available and they will even show you how to clean your pet’s teeth.

-So pop along to our FREE Nurse Clinics, which are available by appointment only:
+So pop along to our FREE nurse clinics, which are available on weekdays by appointment only:

 Below is a list of our clinics, but call us to find out how our nurses can help you with other issues including:

 Dental care clinic

 Keep your pet’s teeth and gums in top condition and you won’t face the pain of dental operations or the costs of veterinary cleaning or removal of damaged teeth.
 Research has shown that by the age of two, around 80% of dogs and 70% of cats will have some signs of dental disease – don’t let your pet be one of them!

 Learn how to brush teeth, the best products to use and the best diet for your pet’s teeth at their life stage at our dental care clinic.

 These specialist weight clinics give advice on the best way to tackle any issues, whether your pet is underweight or overweight.
 Obesity is an increasing problem in our pets and can lead to, or worsen, many health problems such as arthritis, diabetes and heart conditions.